 Mountain Hardwear recently redesigned their entire sleeping bag line up.
 The Lamina had long been thought of as a solid synthetic bag, and the redesigned version lives up to that reputation.

-The Lamina receives an EN lower limit rating of 27°F. In our tests, this rating felt accurate.
-We think it provides a similar level of warmth as the REI Co-op Igneo 25 and Kelty Cosmic 20.
-For the whole review this is nice middle-of-the-road performance—still warm enough for spring and fall but not too warm for summer.
+The Lamina receives an EN lower limit rating of 27°F. In our tests, this rating felt accurate compared to other bags with similar temperature ratings.
+For the whole review this is a nice middle-of-the-road performance which we think most users will find warm enough for spring and fall but not too warm for summer.

 Most bags we tried had a comfort rating roughly 10 degrees higher than their limit rating.
 Without a great sleeping pad and extra layers, you will probably be happier in temperatures just down to the comfort rating.

 A size long Lamina tipped our scale at 2.28 pounds.
 This is just heavier than average for backpacking sleeping bag, but it's still light enough not to be a huge bother.
-It's also the same weight as the Nemo Riff 30, which is an 800 fill power down bag that offers similar warmth.
+It's also happens to be the same weight as an 800 fill power down bag that offered a similar amount of warmth.
 We thus believe that this bag's Thermal.Q insulation achieves a respectable warmth-to-weight ratio for a synthetic fiber.

 The dimensions of this bag are near the average.
 None of our testers complained about it feeling overly constrictive.
 Nor did any of our testers rave about it being especially comfortable.
-Overall, it has a similar to other budget, all-around bags like the REI Igneo and Kelty Cosmic.
-Any of these bags will be fine for most people, but side and tummy sleepers may appreciate one of the specialty bags that has a more generous lower body cut.
+Overall, it has a similar feel to other budget, all-around, mummy bags.
+These kind of bags will be fine for most people, but side and stomach sleepers may appreciate one of the specialty bags that has a more generous lower body cut.

 The Lamina comes with the sturdy compression sack seen here.
 It does a great job compressing the bag but weighs an ounce or more than some other sacks.

 The Lamina comes with its own effective, if slightly heavy, compression sack.
 With this included sack it packed down to close to the 8.6 liters in compressed volume we measured using a quality third-party compression sack.
-This packed size is among the largest in the review and 2 liters more than its synthetic relative, the Nemo Kyan 35.
+This packed size is among the largest in the backpacking sleeping review.
 However, compared to more similarly priced competitors in our budget backpacking sleeping bag review, it compresses pretty well.

 This bag has a great anti-snag zipper slide and convenient pull tabs that are easy to locate in the dark.